 Barbados, February 2009

-My window leads to one thousand flickering lights who vacillate like little fireflies on the verge of summer.
-The music comes up, from beach bars through the dark prairies full of sleeping monkeys and gloomy streets with weak light posts, to my retreat.
+My window leads to one thousand flickering lights who vacillate like fireflies on the verge of summer.
+The music comes up from beach bars through the dark prairies full of sleeping monkeys and gloomy streets with weak light posts, to my retreat.
 The longing for the city whispers again to my solitude.
-The longing for my previous life comes galloping like a stampede through the glassless windows, invisibly breaching the mosquito nets and carelessly stabbing my pupils with one hundred neon daggers of excess.
-I sit on top of the island like some sort of ghostly control tower; and the Caribbean charges against the hotels and the rocks as young girls bounce in the distance from white rum, to rum rum, to laughter, to beauty dance, to explosion and to freedom.
-From my hermitage, I cynically grin at my reputation of party animal.
-Then I take a look at my naked body in the mirror, at that I grin again.
-I wonder over and over what do all those insignificant windows hide in them; and again, I come to a conclusion of some tragic, trivial or romantic scene, for the shuffle seems to draw its results towards those states more often than to any others.
+The longing for my previous life comes galloping like a stampede through the glassless windows, invisibly breaching the mosquito nets and stabbing my pupils with one hundred neon daggers of excess.
+I sit on top of the island like a ghostly control tower; and the Caribbean charges against the hotels and the rocks as young girls bounce in the distance from white rum, to rum rum, to laughter, to dance, to explosion.
+From my hermitage, I cynically grin at my "reputation as a ladies man."
+Then I take a look at my naked body in the mirror; at that I grin again.
+I wonder over and over what do all those insignificant windows hide in them; and the skin of some petty intimacy again palpitates.

 Subscribe to: